 Griffith added that these rules even apply to divorcing spouses and covers every device from hidden cameras and spyware installed on the computer to listening devices and GPS trackers.

 California penal code 637.7 bars against tracking someone’s location or movement, unless the person has consented.
 A tracking device in this respect could refer to a GPS tracking device for a vehicle or any other device that tracks movement or location by the transmission of electronic signals.

 If someone breaks this statute, it would be considered a misdemeanor that could result in a fine and jail sentences of six to twelve months.

 What happens if one spouse suspects the other is tracking their movements or location?
 “There are steps you can take,” advised Griffith.
 For instance, the divorce lawyer advised to search for keyloggers being installed on the computer or strange apps being installed on one’s phone.

 The fact is, trackers are becoming smarter, smaller, and much more difficult to detect.
 Anyone who suspects that they are being tracked in California as their divorce looms should contact an attorney to assist with their case.
 That is the only way to ensure that all tracking devices are identified, and their information is not used as evidence during the divorce process.

 To learn more, visit the website of California family law firm Griffith, Young, and Lass, serving Carlsbad, San Diego, and the surrounding areas.
+Call Now!